 An average U.S. adult takes more than 11 prescription medications, according to the Kaiser Family Foundation, and senior citizens fill more than 31 prescriptions annually.
 The need for prescriptions contributes to the high cost of medical care, but some companies have found a way to circumvent the middle man.

-Pharmaceutical dispensing machines for stable patients receiving prescriptions for diagnosed illnesses is becoming a cost and time saving solution.
+Pharmaceutical dispensing machines for stable patients receiving prescriptions for diagnosed illnesses is becoming a cost and time-saving solution.
 This prescription dispenser machine allows consumers to pick up prescriptions after hours, which can be helpful for busy individuals and families to avoid long lines and lengthy conversations in the traditional pharmacy.

 The process for filling a prescription at a healthcare medical vending machine is not much different compared with a traditional pharmacy prescription.
 A consumer phones a pharmacy to order a prescription.
-A pharmacist fills the prescription and adds it to a vending machine where a consumer can pick it up, using a passcode, and paying with a credit or debit card.
+A pharmacist fills the prescription and adds it to a prescription dispenser machine where a consumer can pick it up, using a passcode, and paying with a credit or debit card.

 Other pharmaceutical vending machines will accept prescriptions from the patient.
 These prescription dispensing machines are used overseas and in the U.S., which can be advantageous for busy hospitals, clinics, pharmacies and rural communities that have less access to medical care.
 Pharmaceutical supplies can also be among the vending machine products.